Tinet0624/LeagueScoresWebsite/README.md

 # LeagueScoresWebsite
-The current aim of the project is to make a bowling league tracking website where you can see what your scores are and where you played.
+The current aim of this project is to make a bowling league tracking website where one can create an account and view tournament scores as entered and managed by an administrator.
-In the future I hope to be able to expand different game rules like Nine Tap and other versions of bowling.
+Future expansions may include different game rules like Nine Tap and other bowling rulesets including customizable league rule settings.
 ### The site will include:
-* login system
+* User authenication
-* roles
+* Administrative roles and permissions
-* leader boards for past tournments
+* leader boards for active and historical tournaments
-* and more
+* more features TBD

 # Team
 Tinet0624 and timothyfox443